AlikhanNurkamal/robt407-final/README.md

 ## Models
 In this project, we implemented
-1. ResNet (50 and 101) architecture as well as custom CNN model (VGG16-like) to detect distracted drivers from images,
+1. ResNet (50 and 101) architecture as well as custom CNN model (VGG16-like)
-2. ...
-(RNN model) to classify Quora insincere questions.
+2. ViT-lite as well as CVT (Compact Convolutional Transformer) to detect distracted drivers from images.

 ## Training
 In order to train a model, run the following script